srajdone/taiko5dx-eventgen/README.md

 - Use English PascalCase
 - No spaces
-- No Chinese in keys
+- No CJK in keys
 - Avoid ambiguity
 - Prefer explicit names (e.g., NinjaClan instead of Ninja)